jonduarte/walky/README.md

-## Walky - Simple lib to walky through easily hashes and arrays
+## Walky - Simple lib to walky through easily hashes

 Walky try create a simple way to access hashes and arrays with many keys easily.
 Trying to use css-selectors-like, you can move through arrays and hashes and also access others hashes with the _same path_